palma21/k8slab/README.md

    - Build an image, tagged “yourname/azure-vote”
 4. Spin up a Redis container (see Part 1), find the ip for it and run your freshly built “yourname/azure-vote”.
 Make sure when you run it, to provide an environment variable with as its name `REDIS` and as its value the ip for the Redis container.
 This is how our frontend knows where to call into Redis.

+> Tip: note that the frontend web server will _not_ be able to reach the Redis over "localhost".
+Every container has its own ip address provisioned automatically by the Docker engine.
+To get to this ip address, use `docker inspect [container-name]`.
+Once you get this ip for Redis, give it to the frontend container by the `REDIS` environment variable.

 > Tip: find Docker documentation for building images [here](https://docs.docker.com/engine/reference/commandline/build/)

 ### Exit Criteria